 LEGO UCS Imperial Star Destroyer 75252

-This impressive model of an imperial star destroyer is nicknamed the Devastator -not because of the damage it will do to the rebel fleet, but because of how it will affect your bank account.
+This impressive model of a LEGO Imperial Star Destroyer is nicknamed the Devastator -not because of the damage it will do to the rebel fleet, but because of how it will affect your bank account.
 When new it was $699, and as soon as it retires, it will jump significantly.
 Only 2 Minifigures are included, an imperial officer and a crewmember.
 It’s physically large too – one of the biggest ever at 17” high, 43” long, and 26” wide.
 Link to Purchase.

 LEGO UCS Y-wing Starfighter 75181